behoyh/AngularFirestoreK8s/README.md

 # AngularFirestoreK8s
 ### AFK - The tech stack for lazy devs

 Self-replicating blog I whipped up with Angular and Firebase.
 (Only GitHub clone works so far) The intent is to get this fully self-replicatable so that a user can clone, build a deploy this website to any Kubernetes cluster.
 Currently the issue is finding a Docker build agent and pushing to Docker Hub, but otherwise Digital Ocean and other cloud providers have the API's needed to deploy right from the client-side site.
+Example: [beshoyhanna.com](https://beshoyhanna.com)

 ### Prerequisites
 * Google Cloud Firestore account